When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 Before the intervention, the patient must visit a gynecologist.
 During the appointment, the doctor will perform a number of such manipulations:

-• listen to all the woman's complaints, enter information into the medical record (anamnesis);
+• listens to all the woman’s complaints, enters information into the medical record (history collection);

-• perform a gynecological examination in a chair using mirrors (the condition of the cervix is determined and the external genital organs are examined);
+• perform a gynecological examination in a chair using mirrors (the condition of the cervix is determined and the external genitalia are examined);

 • take a smear of vaginal secretion for microflora;